IndhujaB/M1_HOTEL_MANAGEMENT_SYSTEM/1_Requirements/README.md

 ## OBJECTIVES:
-a)Manually keeping all customer records.
+* Manually keeping all customer records.

-b)Fast  process of reservation.
+* Fast  process of reservation.
 User has find manually whether room is available or not.

-c)Hotel information data are fully  secured.
+* Hotel information data are fully  secured.

-d)Finding records are very short time  consuming.
+* Finding records are very short time  consuming.

-e)Retrieval of guest records is very easy .
+* Retrieval of guest records is very easy .

-d)Keeping the record of all persons like customers, managers etc.
+* Keeping the record of all persons like customers, managers etc.

-f)Maintains proper list of all persons.
+* Maintains proper list of all persons.

-g)Generating proper bill slip and calculate managers salary.
+* Generating proper bill slip and calculate managers salary.

 ## **BENEFITS:**

-a)Easy to use processes.
+* Easy to use processes.

-b)Invoices and reports.
+* Invoices and reports.

-c)Centralized control.
+* Centralized control.

-d)Dependable system.
+* Dependable system.

-e)Edge over your competitors.
+* Edge over your competitors.

-f)Increased revenue.
+* Increased revenue.

 ## Customer Page: